 In This Section

-- Growth in electricity use slows but still increases by 28 percent from 2011 to 2040
+- Growth in electricity use slows, but use still increases by 29% from 2012 to 2040

-- Additions to power plant capacity slow after 2012 but accelerate beyond 2023
+- Additions to power plant capacity slow after 2016 but accelerate beyond 2023

 - Costs and regulatory uncertainties vary across options for new capacity